• Menu

 Set on a 14-acre campus and featuring thirty buildings, the Gunnison Pioneer Museum is an open-air museum showcasing life on the frontier.
 With thirty buildings holding a huge variety of memorabilia and artifacts, there’s no shortage of things to see.

-One highlight is the Coleman Building, a large metal structure featuring a number of historic horse-drawn vehicles as well as displays of frontier carpenter’s shops, blacksmith shops, and more.
-Locomotive enthusiasts shouldn’t miss the huge number of train artifacts including an 1882 engine named “Cinderella” and an original caboose.
+One highlight is the Coleman Building, a large metal structure featuring some historic horse-drawn vehicles as well as displays of frontier carpenter’s shops, blacksmith shops, and more.
+Locomotive enthusiasts shouldn’t miss the huge number of train artifacts, including an 1882 engine named “Cinderella” and an original caboose.

 image of mount crested butte